-- Works directly with Catering Services to make meal (any food and beverage) arrangements for Saturday class dinner and Friday and Saturday social hours. - Consults with reunion chair and class president in choosing a menu for Saturday dinner.
-(Catering Services provides menu options in a fall reunion planning memo.) - Works with reunion chair on budget for social hours and Saturday dinner.
+- Works directly with Catering Services to make any food and beverage arrangements for Saturday social hour. - Works with reunion chair on budget for social hour.
 (This should be done in the early fall preceding Reunion for use in budgeting and setting the class fees.)
 Determines per-person charges after evaluating the cost of food.
-Friday social hour, flowers, favors, and expenses for honoraries and other guests, etc., should be factored into the charge determined for the class fee. - Before the end of April, checks with class president regarding invitations to honoraries; may provide flowers and/or transportation, if appropriate.

-- Plans decorations. - Arranges the after-dinner program for Saturday night unless a program chair is appointed.
-Duties include selecting an "emcee" and planning entertainment, which may consist of speakers, discussion, skits, songs, and other activities. - Notifies the reunion chair of any special media equipment needs (e.g., microphones or projectors).
+Flowers, favors, and expenses for honoraries and other guests, etc., should be factored into the charge determined for the class fee. - Before the end of April, checks with class president regarding invitations to honoraries; may provide flowers and/or transportation, if appropriate. - Plans decorations. - Arranges the after-dinner program for Saturday night unless a program chair is appointed.
+Duties include selecting an "emcee" and planning entertainment, which may consist of speakers, discussion, skits, songs and other activities. - Notifies the reunion chair of any special media equipment needs (e.g., microphones or projectors).
 Some requests may involve extra expense to the class.